Biological Pollutants' Impact on Indoor Air Quality

 This project was supported by funds from the Environmental Protection Agency, National Institute of Environmental Health Sciences, National Institute of Allergy and Infectious Diseases, National Heart, Lung and Blood Institute, and Agency for Toxic Substances and Disease Registry.
 Copies of this book are available from the National Academy Press, call 1-800-624-6242 or 202-334-3313 (in the Washington DC metro area).

-Indoor Air Fact Sheet No. 8 - Use and Care of Home Humidifiers
+Use and Care of Home Humidifiers

 Explains that some types of home humidifiers can disperse microorganisms from their water tanks into the indoor air.
 Describes the different types of humidifiers and provides recommendations for their use and maintenance.